 The real solution is to go on the offense and start building community on Facebook, Twitter, YouTube, LinkedIn, Instagram, and/or any other social platform.

 If you are looking for low-hanging fruit here on re-energizing your communities, make sure the right people are running your social media channels.
+You want social media marketing experts to run your pages!
 Start an analysis to figure out what really is broken.
 Talk to your audience and figure out who they are, what they care about, and what they would like to see from you as the community builder.

 A few months ago someone reached out to the eclincher team with a question.
 They had over 3 million followers on Twitter but hardly any engagement.
 They had something like 0.00000001% engaged followers.
 They asked us what we could do to help them get more engagement, more leads, and more sales.